braintelligencePL/mac-setup/README.md

 Fish has more out-of-box, but ZSH is a bit better, more things can be customized.
 I have sentiment for Fish because it was first thing that I used.
-FOR YOU BETTER CHOICE IS ZSH (probably).
+Either way we gonna use ZSH.

 ZSH: [`https://ohmyz.sh/`](https://ohmyz.sh/) <br>
 Install : `sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"` <br>